 If the trip becomes too intense, sing or play some music or sounds that you have prepared beforehand.
 Taking a walk, especially in nature, may also ground you and reduce the intensity of the experience.

 In modern mushroom ceremonies, the shaman often chants for hours.
-María Sabina’s chants in particular has been studied.
+María Sabina’s chants in particular have been studied.
 Here’s an excerpt:

 Woman who thunders am I, woman sounds am I.